-- Should your stair rods be old, you may find they differ in diameter to those currently in the marketplace.
-We can supply small foam inserts (free of charge) for our rod holders, should your rods be slightly smaller.
+- Should your stair rods be old, you may find they differ in diameter to those currently in the marketplace, in which case simply tighten up the grub screw.

 Triangular brackets cater for rods with a visible flat face, measuring approximately 1” (25mm) across.

 - These stair rod eyes are supplied with No. 6 screws: drill a pilot hole before fixing the brackets to the staircase, then drill a 4mm clearance hole for the screw shank.
 It is suggested for softwood: drill a 2.5mm pilot hole and hardwood a 3mm pilot hole.
 To avoid damaging the screws it is suggested you use a low drill speed.